jdmonin/JSettlers2/Readme.md

 licensed CC-BY-SA 3.0, and were retrieved 2019-08-17 from https://github.com/qubodup/pastel-tiles (rendered with that repo's `hex.sh` script).

-doc/graf/Logo.svg is (C) 2017 Ruud Poutsma.
+doc/graf/Logo.svg was created and contributed by Ruud Poutsma, (C) 2017.